 Why Council Inspects Bins

-Good recyclers are rewarded with a silver star on the lid of their audited bin.
+Good recyclers are rewarded with a star placed on their inspected recycling or food and garden waste bin.
 Those that achieve a silver star go into a weekly draw to win movie tickets.

-Contaminated bins receive a warning or ‘contaminated’ sticker, which notifies the household that incorrect items have been placed in their inspected recycling/green waste bin.
-Highly contaminated bins are not emptied on collection day and aren’t collected until the offending items have been removed.
+Contaminated bins receive a warning or ‘contamination’ sticker, which notifies the household that incorrect items have been found in their recycling/ food and garden waste bin.
+Contaminated bins are not emptied on collection day and will not be collected until the offending items have been removed.

 ‘No Plastic Bags’ stickers are placed on the lids of recycling bins that contain plastic bags.
 Plastic bags cannot be recycled through the household recycling system.
 Recyclables must instead be placed loose in the recycling bin.